haarp/gcode-streamer/README.md

 I don't know how other OS will react.

 To use this feature regardless, you will probably have to "tune" temperature/settings at the printer after launching the script.
+Good Luck!